Dax-bit/BADR-Invest/requirements/README.md

 This section defines the functional and non-functional requirements of the BADR Invest brokerage platform.

-The system is designed to provide a digital solution for stock trading, portfolio management, and compliance (KYC + bank linking).
+The system provides a digital solution for stock trading, portfolio management, and regulatory compliance (KYC + bank account linking).

 ---

-# 2. Functional Requirements (Besoins Fonctionnels)
+# 1. Functional Requirements

-The functional requirements define the core features provided to users (Investors) and internal operators.
+The functional requirements describe the core features provided to users (Investors) and internal operators.

 ---